rajeevalahari/is601homework8-spring2025/readme.md

 # DevOps - Automated Builds & Pushing to Docker Hub
+---

-This repository demonstrates how to use GitHub Actions to implement a CI/CD workflow that automatically tests, builds, and pushes a Docker image to Docker Hub.
+I have used GitHub Actions to implement a CI/CD workflow that automatically tests, builds, and pushes a Docker image to Docker Hub.
 ---

 ## Repository Setup